 4.1.1 Planned Type of Pigging Operation

-This is one of the key factors to be considered when developing pipeline pigging philosophy.
+This is one of the key factors to be considered when developing a pipeline pigging philosophy.
 This is a function of the fluid characteristics (Corrosive or non-corrosive) and other factors.
 Pipeline transporting non-corrosive fluids will be less subjected to internal corrosion hence the need for intelligent pigging is lesser than pipeline transporting corrosive fluids.

 Pipeline transporting sensitive fluids such as Aviation fuel require regular checks to detect contamination of fuel due to corrosion and debris.
-This is usually tackled by the selection of appropriate pipeline material and pipeline inspection plans during pipeline planning stage.
+This is usually tackled by the selection of appropriate pipeline material and pipeline inspection plans during the pipeline planning stage.

 The operations to be performed over a period of time should be well detailed in the philosophy and judiciously implemented during the operation phase of the pipeline.